 Overview

 This guide covers common CLI workflows for day-to-day MeshAgent development.
 If you haven’t set up MeshAgent yet, start with the Getting Started Guide first.
+This will walk you through creating a MeshAgent account, installing MeshAgent, and running your first agent from the CLI.
 The MeshAgent CLI streamlines Room interactions and agent management right from your terminal.
 With the MeshAgent CLI you can easily:- Authenticate and activate projects

 - Spin up live rooms and test your in progress agents and tools